Interview with Toronto DJ, Recording Artist, Producer 4Korners

 3. Where did you learn how to produce and edit music?

 I, like a lot of other DJs, have been making edits for years.
 Self-taught.
-Having our own custom made edits of hot songs has always been a great way to keep our DJ sets fresh.
+Having our own custom-made edits of hot songs has always been a great way to keep our DJ sets fresh.
 As for actually producing original music, that evolved along the way.
-I started with remixing back in 2011 with the homie Joe Ghost, who I learned a lot from.
+I started with remixing back in 2011 with the homie Joe Ghost, from who I learned a lot.
 We remixed a song by Belgian superstar Stromae, with whom I had met through my guy Jay Psar in Brussels, which became a local Toronto club hit.
 We even won “Remix of the Year” at the Stylus Canadian DJ Awards for it.
 I continued on, taking a stab at some more remixes & original songs after that but nothing really caught on.

 Then, completely by accident, back in 2013 an edit of a David Banner classic called “Play” I was working on took a life of its own and I, along with NYC duo TWRK, decided to release the track WORK as an original song on Soundcloud.
 It blew up and was a major moment in the start of what became known as “twerk music”.
 Guys like DJ Snake, Diplo, Skrillex & more were playing this track heavily and it was then that I realized I was onto something.
 Since then I’ve been digging in things that are finally rolling!
 I’ve started my own imprint JN SHPPRD and release 2 songs in the past month, “Something I Do” and “No Time.”
 But even before that this year I’ve dropped 3 other tracks with collaborators Neon Dreams, Kevin Rolly, Kyngs, Natra & DJ Overule.
 Making music is my new career focus & I have so much more coming soon!